yuanmingchen922/genai/README.md

 # GenAI - Generative AI Course Assignments

-This repository contains all assignments, projects, and practical implementations for the **Generative AI Course**.
-It serves as a comprehensive collection of hands-on learning materials covering fundamental to advanced concepts in generative artificial intelligence.
+This repository contains all assignments, projects, and practical implementations for the **genai**.
+It serves as a collection of learning materials covering fundamental to class concepts in genai.

-## 📚 Course Overview
+## Overview

 This repository is structured to support progressive learning in generative AI, covering: